Hackclub-OC/Vision-OS/README.md

 ## **Things to note**
-- **MIT LICENSE WILL BE ADDED TO IT SOON**
-- Changes are under progress and more things will be added to this, including documentation, images, icons, camera option and maybe games!
+- Changes are under progress and more things will be added to this including **images, icons, camera option and maybe games!**

-## Inspiration
-The inspiration for this website is gattered from various components, websites and people!

-The main source of inspiration for this was https://design.google which has the similar effect along with various other website which you can see at https://stacksorted.com/ and https://www.apple.com/apple-vision-pro/.
-Some of the components code like the window and cursor along with buttons were already written and could be found on various websites like codepen or dribble along with framer motion community and spline.

 ## Components Usage

-This components are made in Framer Motion and are 100% customizable. **Dedicated documentation is in progress** and will be added soon.
+This components are made in Framer Motion and are 100% customizable.
+Dedicated documentation is in progress and will be added soon.
 Currently you can use or see the components in the `components/core` folder.
 The major components are Button, Cursor, Dropdown Menu, Input, Hoverable, List, Navigation Bar, Ornament, Sidebar, Text Effect, Toolbar, Window and View Component.

 ## Running in development mode!